 Then once you do get started, you have to look at the time you’re spending on video creation versus the reward.
 What are you trying to achieve?
 Are you trying to refer people to your website?
 Are you selling something?
 Trying to earn a side income?
 Is this a hobby or a business?
 Whatever your goal is, it’ll be slow going for a while.
 Probably years.
 Is putting in the effort worth it to you and a good use of your time?
 Are you clear on why you want to start a channel?
 Those are questions only you can answer.

 It comes down to this.
 We all have 24 hours in a day.
 If you say you want to make videos yet always find that you don’t have enough time, all that means is that you’re not prioritizing it.
-If you really, really wanted to make videos, you’d turn off Netflix, take a rain check on going out with friends Friday night, and wake up an hour earlier.
+So if it’s a priority, take the steps to make it matter.
 When we want something and deem it important, we do whatever it takes.
-So it’s either important or it’s not.
-You either make the time or you don’t.

 Let me touch on one important point here.
 Many of the reasons above boil down to fear.